FACTBOX-Biden running mate Kamala Harris, former President Obama headline Democratic convention night | Politics

 FACTBOX-Biden running mate Kamala Harris, former President Obama headline Democratic convention night

-U.S. Senator Kamala Harris will get the Democratic Party's nod to be Joe Biden's vice presidential running mate at its national convention on Wednesday, and former President Barack Obama will speak of his years when Biden was his vice president.
+U.S. Senator Kamala Harris received the Democratic Party's nod to be Joe Biden's vice presidential running mate at its national convention on Wednesday, and former President Barack Obama spoke of his years when Biden was his vice president.

 “America needs all of us to speak out even when you have to fight to find the words.
 We are at a crossroads: We can let the shooting continue or we can act, we can protect our families, our future.
 We can vote.
 We can be on the right side of history.
 We must elect Joe Biden.
 He was there for me.
 He’ll be there for you too.”
 GRAMMY AWARD-WINNING SINGER BILLIE EILISH:

 “You don't need me to tell you things are a mess.
 Donald Trump is destroying our country and everything we care about.
-We need leaders who will solve problems like climate change and COVID, not deny them.
-Leaders who will fight against systemic racism and inequality.
-And that starts by voting for someone who understands how much is at stake.
-Someone who's building a team that shares our values.
-It starts with voting against Donald Trump, and for Joe Biden.
-Silence is not an option.
-And we cannot sit this one out.”
+We need leaders who will solve problems like climate change and COVID, not deny them."
 SPEAKER OF THE U.S. HOUSE OF REPRESENTATIVES NANCY PELOSI:

 "Joe Biden is the president we need right now: battle-tested, forward-looking, honest and authentic.
 He has never forgotten where he comes from and who he fights for.
 Joe Biden will build a fairer America that works for all, not just the few— and a stronger America respected around the world."
 "And Kamala Harris is the vice president we need right now —committed to our Constitution, brilliant in defending it, and a witness to the women of this nation that their voices will be heard."